LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/ENGIN 270A Organizational Behavior and Negotiations/README.md

 Priority tier 2 questions can be asked in the follow-up email after or before the interview.

-Closing the loop
+If you are the leader,
+- you should lead with curiosity but not ego(== demonstrate humility).
+- To create empathy, immersing oneself into another person's job is difficult.
+So hearing other's stories.
+- Always closing the loop:
-I don’t know, but I will find ways for it.
+  - I don’t know, but I will find ways for it.
+> If you have some power, then your job is to empower somebody else.

 Salary negotiation =